-(d) Upon or at any time after the occurrence of an Event of Default with respect to X, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with the specific requirements of the Letter of Credit.
+(d) Upon or at any time after the occurrence of an Event of Default with respect to X, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the Issuer of one or more certificates in accordance with the specific requirements of the Letter of Credit.
 Cash proceeds received from drawing upon the Letter of Credit shall be deemed Performance Assurance and shall either be (y) applied against all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under the Master Agreement or (z) maintained in accordance herewith.
 Notwithstanding Y’s receipt of cash under the Letter of Credit, X shall remain liable to Y for any failure to transfer sufficient Performance Assurance to Y in accordance with the terms hereof.
 In addition, X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so drawn by Y.

 (e) The provisions of this Exhibit __ shall constitute agreements for all purposes of the Master Agreement, including Section 5.1 (c) of the Master Agreement.